FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

 * endPoint: /ManageGeoObject/putGeoObject
 * returns: UID

-#### Parameters
+##### Parameters

-*  **REQUIRED** uid: optional input parameter, need to be an Unique Id for this element, if not present will be server generated, if sent ATAK will try to update an existing geoObject.
+* uid:  **REQUIRED**, input parameter, need to be an Unique Id for this element, if not present will be server generated, if sent ATAK will try to update an existing geoObject.
 Use `putGeoObject` instead.
-* **REQUIRED** GeoObject: It's the information that will determine which type will be placed on the tak maps including his icon.
-Please see API documentation for a list of valid entries.
-*  **REQUIRED**  longitude: the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).
+* longitude: **REQUIRED**, the angular distance of the geoobject from the meridian of the greenwich, UK expressed in positive or negative float. (e.g -76.107.7998).
 Remember to set the display of your TAK in decimal coordinates, where *West 77.08* is equal to '-77.08' in the API.
-*  **REQUIRED** latitude: the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682).
+* latitude: **REQUIRED**, the angular distance of the geoobject from the earths equator expressed in positive or negative float. (e.g 43.855682).
-*  **REQUIRED** attitude: the kind of expected behavior of the GeoObject (e.g friendly, hostile, unknown).
+* attitude: **REQUIRED**, the kind of expected behavior of the GeoObject (e.g friendly, hostile, unknown).
 Please see API documentation for a list of valid entries.
 * how: the way in which this geo information has been acquired.
 Please see API documentation for a list of valid entries.
 * name: a string to ID the GeoObject on a map.
 * bearing: since 1.7, the direction expressed in degrees (1-360).
 * distance: since 1.7, the distance in meters from the Lat/long.
 * timeout: the length, expressed in seconds until the point will stale out.
 Default is 300 seconds or 5 minutes.

-##### Example body
+###### Example body

 ```json
 {